Monopoles, twisted integral homology, and Hirsch algebras: Twisting sequences on the torus

-The conditions in the definition of $E_{1,p}$ amount to saying that $R(J,I_1, \dots, I_p)$ is a tree which looks like a comb with $p$ tines, where $J$ represents the base of the come and the $I_j$ the various tines, as well as a condition to guarantee that only one ordering of the $I_1, \dots, I_p$'s gives a noonzero output.
+Notice that in $R(I_1, \cdots, I_m)$ a pair of vertices might be joined by multiple edges.
+The conditions in the definition of $E_{1,p}$ amount to saying that $R(J,I_1, \dots, I_p)$ is a tree which is obtained by pasting disjoint line segments (corresponding to the $I_k$) at various distinct points of a base line segment (corresponding to $J$), as well as a condition to guarantee that only one ordering of the $I_1, \dots, I_p$'s gives a nonzero output.
 This leads us to the following definitions.

 \begin{definition} Let $\{I_1, \dots, I_m\}$ be an unordered family of subsets $I_j \subset \{1, \dots, b\}$.
 We say that this family is \textbf{1-regular} if $R(I_1, \cdots, I_m)$ is a tree. \end{definition}